Zelda64Recomp/Zelda64Recomp/BUILDING.md

 ## 5. Building the Project

-Finally, you can build the project!
-We'll use be using CMake:
+Finally, you can build the project using CMake:
 ```bash
 cmake -S . -B cmake-build -G Ninja -DCMAKE_BUILD_TYPE=Release # or Debug if you want to debug
 cmake --build build-cmake --target Zelda64Recompiled -j$(nproc) --config Release # or Debug